niekbouman/convex_dynamics/README.md

      "point_sets":[...]
    }
    ```

-   If "A" is omitted, the singleton set [0,0] is used for g and G iteration,
+   If "A" is omitted, the singleton set [0,0] is used for the "g" and "G" iterations,
-   while the convex hull of the first point set is used for the f and F iterations.
+   while the convex hull of the first point set is used for the "f" and "F" iterations.

- - "digit_threshold" : threshold specifying how many digits the numerator or denominator of a vertex coordinate should have in order to enable coefficient rounding
+ - "digit_threshold" : threshold specifying how many digits the numerator or denominator of a vertex coordinate should have in order to enable coefficient rounding (defaults to 10)
- - "rounding_error" : round a coordinate when it is within rounding_error from a small fraction
+ - "rounding_error" : round a coordinate when it is within rounding_error from a small fraction (defaults to 1e-8)